upsidedownlabs/Chords-Python/README.md

 - `python keystroke.py`: On running, a pop-up opens for connecting, and on pressing Start, blinks are detected to simulate spacebar key presses.

+#### EEG BEETLE GAME

+- `python beetle.py`: Enable a GUI for Beetle Game using EEG signal.

-## Running All Applications Together
+## Running All Applications Together in a Web-Interface

-To run all applications together:
+To run all applications simultaneously, execute:

 ```bash
 python app.py